1. Who is David Florida?

 11. What current and future programs are slated for environmental testing at the DFL?

-All of Canada's major space programs are expected to be environmentally tested at the DFL.
-These include the James Webb Space Telescope (JWST) Fine Guidance Sensor (FGS), Cassiope, and the SAR Constellation.
+All of Canada's major space programs are expected to be environmentally tested at the DFL including the Radarsat Constellation Mission.
 In addition, several foreign programs are also currently under negotiation.

 12. What is thermal vacuum testing?

 Thermal vacuum or space simulation testing refers to the technique used for simulating or replicating the extreme temperature excursions and vacuum conditions of deep space.
 This is achieved using a pressure vessel fitted with thermal shrouds and a vacuum system.
 The shroud is flooded with liquid nitrogen to achieve the cold side temperatures; alternately, spacecraft heating can be achieved using a series of infrared lamps.
 The air within the chamber is evacuated first using a conventional mechanical pumping system and then switching to a diffusion or cryogenic system to create the vacuum necessary for space simulation.

 13. What kind of temperatures can be achieved within the thermal vacuum chamber?
 What kind of pressures?